Nonito Donaire: Donaire vs. Inoue II

 After a successful first title defense in which he knocked out Reymart Gaballo, Donaire lost his WBC bantamweight title by knockout in the second round of a unification bout with WBA and IBF bantamweight champion Naoya Inoue in a rematch on June 7, 2022.
 The bout was held at the Super Arena in Saitama, Japan, and was broadcast on ESPN+.
 He was knocked out in the second round, after being knocked down twice.
+This was Donaire's first and only KO loss at bantamweight.

 Donaire vs. Santiago

-Soon after Naoya Inoue moved up in weight and vacated his bantamweight titles, it was announced that the WBC has approved Donaire vs Alexandro Santiago to be for the vacant WBC bantamweight title.
-Donaire would have a shot at being world champion again at age 40.
+Soon after Naoya Inoue moved up in weight and vacated his bantamweight titles, it was announced that the WBC had approved Donaire vs. Alexandro Santiago for the vacant WBC bantamweight title.
+On July 13, 2023, it was announced that the bout would take place on the undercard of Errol Spence Jr. vs. Terence Crawford on July 29.
+This was Donaire's first fight since suffering a brutal KO loss to Inoue and was coming from 14 months of inactivity.
+In a very close fight Donaire lost the bout against Santiago via unanimous decision with the scorecard of 115–113, 116–112, 116–112.

 Personal life

 On August 8, 2008, Donaire married Rachel Marcial, a Filipino-American USA national collegiate and military Taekwondo champion in a private ceremony at Carmel, California followed by a church service in the Philippines on November 11, 2011.
-They have two sons named Jarel Michael and Jarel Logan.
+They have two sons.

 Donaire's wife is a member of his team and her father is his chief of security.
 On July 4, 2013, Donaire's pregnant wife was injured while saving a drowning child.
-She recovered and her then-unborn second child, Logan, was unharmed.
+She recovered and her then-unborn second child was unharmed.

+Until 2023, Donaire only held United States citizenship, limiting his ability to legally stay in the Philippines.
+On August 14, 2023, Donaire reacquired his Filipino citizenship.